 I didn’t have any lemon peels just laying around, but I had just purchased a bag of lemons (big surprise) so I decided to juice them and freeze the juice for later use, then I went ahead and sliced up the peels.

 I had enough to fill two quart-sized mason jars, then I poured in vinegar until it reached just under the neck of the bottle.
 I put the lid on tightly and I waited.
 TWO WEEKS I waited!
 Which for me is like TWO YEARS! lol.
 I am the most impatient person I have ever met, besides my Dad. :-) I actually had to put the bottles away in a cupboard so I couldn’t see them and be tempted to use it prematurely.

 But I am happy to report that it was worth the wait!
 Not only did the vinegar now have a very nice lemony aroma (you still smell the vinegar, but not nearly as strongly as before) it cleaned stuff like crazy!

 - Fill container of your choice with cut up lemon peels.

 - Add vinegar to cover the peels.
 Seal with tight-fitting lid.

 - Put it away and forget about it for two weeks.

 - After two weeks, strain the lemon peels from the vinegar then add water.
 I used on a 50/50 mix of water and lemon vinegar.

 The first place I tried my new cleaning solution was the place in my kitchen that gets the greasiest and dirtiest…the stove.
 Specifically the stove hood!
 It’s kind of a litmus test for cleaners around here.
 If it can clean THERE, it can clean ANYWHERE!
 And it cut through the grease and grime like it was nothing!
-I am really LOVING this stuff!
+It’s very powerful stuff so before you start using it make sure you understand what you can not clean with vinegar so you don’t ruin anything.
+That being said I am really LOVING this stuff!